A Software Verification Project

 int

-- Only the first line of a function may be a call to
+, and that statement can't be inside a condiitonal or a loop or anything like that. - The first line of a function may be a call to

 PRE

 .
-Only the last line may be a call toPOST
+The last line may be a call toPOST

 .
 Only first line of a while loop may be a call toINV